“A highly-entertaining slither

 Sundance Film Festival

-He will also present Memory – The Origins of Alien and take part in Q&A sessions at the following screenings:
+He presented Memory – The Origins of Alien and took part in Q&A sessions at the following screenings:

 Auckland Art Gallery | Auditorium | 7 June | 12:30 PM

 Auckland | Rangatira, Q Theatre | 8 June | 8:30 PM

 Wellington | The Roxy 1 | 14 June | 9:00 PM